mmore500/waves/blog/_posts/2021-08-20-more-prefab-tools.md

 ## Goals
 The goal of the project this summer was to enhance existing prefabricated components and to create new ones.
-In addition, some prefabricated components had issues which needed to be addressed (:bug:).
+In addition, some prefabricated components had issues which needed to be addressed (:bug:) or challenges (:lemon:).
 The following [issue](https://github.com/devosoft/Empirical/issues/334) listed some components to develop and along the way we thought up some more (:bulb:)!
 This [issue](https://github.com/devosoft/Empirical/issues/444) contains the most current list of project ideas for prefab components.

 #### "It will be simple," they said, "a button", they said